South of Surrender ONLY

-a Hearts of the Anemoi novel by Laura Kaye
+a Hearts of the Anemoi novel by New York Times and USA Today bestselling author Laura Kaye

 Chrysander Notos, Supreme God of the South Wind and Summer, is on a mission: save Eurus from his death sentence and prove his troubled brother can be redeemed.
 But Eurus fights back, triggering vicious storms that threaten the mortal realm and dangerously drain Chrys.

 Laney Summerlyn refuses to give up her grandfather’s horse farm, despite her deteriorating vision.
 More than ever, she needs the organized routine of her life at Summerlyn Stables, until a ferocious storm brings an impossible—and beautiful—creature crashing down from the heavens.

 Injured while fighting Eurus, Chrys finds himself at the mercy of a mortal woman whose compassion and acceptance he can’t resist.
 As they surrender to the passion flaring between them, immortal enemies close in, forcing Chrys to choose between his brother and the only woman who’s ever loved the real him.

 Series: Hearts of the Anemoi, #3